Frequently asked questions (Personal Property Appraisals)

 How are your appraisal fees determined?

 Appraisal fees are billed at an hourly rate for time spent onsite and offsite during the inspection, research, and final report preparation.
-We never charge a percentage of appraised value, or a "contingency" fee - this is an unethical practice, against the ISA Code of Ethics, and is not accepted by the IRS.
+We never charge a percentage of appraised value, or a "contingency" fee.
+Contingency fees are against the ISA Code of Ethics, and are not accepted by the IRS.
 Please contact us for a copy of our fee schedule.